 - a.
-One similar (size and type) tax credit project in their current or past portfolio, and - b.
+One similar (size and type) tax credit project in their current or past portfolio, and have at least three years of experience successfully managing a section 42 Property.
+LHC reserves the right to request the audited financials of the management company. - b.
 One staff person serving in a supervisory capacity with regard to the project who has been certified as a tax credit compliance specialist.

 Such certification must be from an organization approved by the LHC or the Corporation.
-None of the persons or entities serving as management company may have in their portfolio a project with material or uncorrected non-compliance beyond the applicable cure period.
+None of the persons or entities serving as Management Company may have in their portfolio a project with material or uncorrected non-compliance beyond the applicable cure period.
 LHC approval is required to change a management company within two years of project completion.
 Any such request must evidence that the change in Management Company is necessary for the viability of the project.